Tom8260/RPLidar-Based-3d-Scanner/web_scanner/RPi_README.txt

 pylidar_serial.pyc
 pylidartest.py

 The main scanning program is called area_3d_scanner.web.py.
 You can run it via the web interface by running 3d_scanner_frontend.py or it will run standalone.
+The web interface uses port 5000, to connect use http://127.0.0.1:5000 or your raspberry pi IP address.

 Motor information